Del.icio.us links for August 5, 2006

 BlogRodent turns one: top 10 posts, plus top ten lessons.

-Meanwhile, I've been wringing my hands over my blog.
-I've been too … absorbed in everything else to dredge up the energy to post anything substantive, but over the past couple weeks I've at least made sure to moderate comments and track stats.
-So, BlogRodent hasn't really fallen off my radar.
-It's just that I've fallen off the face of the Earth.
-In fact, I'm waiting for video to finish rendering right now … so with a few minutes on my hands, I thought I'd post a retrospective.
+Meanwhile, I’ve been wringing my hands over my blog.
+I’ve been too … absorbed in everything else to dredge up the energy to post anything substantive, but over the past couple weeks I’ve made sure to moderate the comments and track the stats.
+So, BlogRodent hasn’t really fallen off my radar.
+It’s just that I’ve fallen off the face of the earth.
+In fact, I’m waiting for video to finish rendering right now … so with a few minutes on my hands, I thought I’d post a retrospective.

 Let's talk about what's been good, bad, and what I've learned as a newbie Pentecostal blogger.